-That doesn’t mean you need to put away your motorcycle in a dark closet until spring - but you do have to put away your ego and exercise extra caution when rolling out.
+The fact that it's the middle of winter doesn’t mean you need to put away your motorcycle in a dark closet until spring.
+You do, however, need to put away your ego and exercise extra caution when rolling out.
 Read on for five key winter motorcycling survival tips to make sure you come out of hibernation shiny side up.

 Check Your Tire Quality

-Going into the winter months with a shagged set of 3-year-old race take-offs is a recipe for a high side.
-If you prefer to avoid intimate engagements with the city’s roadway, then take winter head-on with a motorcycle tire that has at least 50% tread life – try the ol’ penny tire tread test.
+Riding through the winter months with a shagged set of 3-year-old race take-offs is a recipe for a high side.
+If you prefer to avoid intimate engagements with the city’s roadway, then take winter head-on with a motorcycle tire that has at least 50% tread life—try the ol’ penny tire tread test.

 Check the birthdate of your tires by scoping out the 4-digit code usually adjacent to the DOT markings.
 The first two digits indicate the week of manufacturing and the second two point to the year.
 Safe to bet anything older than 6 years won’t be good enough.

 There are also tires designed for the all-weather motorcyclist that heat up faster and include additional grooving to assist in liquid dispersion.
 These tires are often a better winter choice than the hypersport category that blend street and track together.
 The pace necessary to keep that type of tire up to optimal temp simply can’t be achieved during cold street riding.

 When the mercury dips, you need to pay extra attention to your tires' pressure.
 Cold temps cause air pressure to drop, which in turn will make you lose a few PSI on both ends of the bike.
 A general rule of thumb is a 1-2 pound air pressure drop every 10 degrees.

 If you find a passenger crazy enough to ride with you in cold temps, adjust the PSI accordingly for the increase in weight.
 See OEM and tire manufacturer’s recommended PSI.
 Your bike and underwear will thank you.